Since we’re in the habit of sharing good habits with both adults and children, this one is for both of you.

-Lastly, experts suggest maintaining too much of a routine when it comes to brushing is at the heart of the problem.
-So, again, experiment, and see what works for you – you might find some of the new habits you develop are far better than those you got hooked on as a three year old straining to reach the sink.
+Experts suggest maintaining too much of a routine when it comes to brushing is at the heart of the problem.
+So, again, experiment, and see what works for you – you might find some of the new habits you develop are far better than those you got hooked on as a three-year-old straining to reach the sink.